You are here

-This blog contains the most recent updates and developments for Bastyr University's San Diego campus, opening in fall 2012.
+This blog contains the most recent updates and developments for Bastyr University's San Diego campus, which opened in fall 2012.

-The San Diego campus will be located at 4106 Sorrento Valley Boulevard in the center of the city's life sciences cluster and approximately 14 miles north of downtown.
+The San Diego campus and clinic is located at 4106 Sorrento Valley Boulevard in the center of the city's life sciences cluster and approximately 14 miles north of downtown.

 It lies within walking distance of the San Diego Coaster commuter train (which connects to more light-rail lines), and is within a short drive of the University of California-San Diego, Scripps Mercy Hospital and the VA San Diego Medical Center.